kamau-n/BlogSiteTypescript/README.md

+# Hello

+## About this Project

-This is a news website developed using TypeScript and express
+ This is a typescript project